Buckle up, squad. This is gonna be a long one! I want to get to know you, so here is a whole lot about me...

 Ok so now I bought this website domain, I had a camera... now what?
 I wouldn't say I had any production or tech experience 😂.
 I taught myself - how to film, about lighting, how to edit videos and create timers.
 I also played with a logo for myself until I got it right - the "ke" flowing into one another as my initials, the extended line after the "e" to send out good vibes from within.
 And the "." at the end because I finally felt like I had something that felt like ME, not what someone else wanted me to be.
 Less than a year later I was approached by Vimeo about creating an app for Android and iOS.
 I was hesitant at first, this really made my brand official.
 But, I also felt ready.
 I felt good about my editing skills, and I had classes overflowing in the notes section of my phone.
 I loved creating, coaching, and building something special.
 So I said yes, as long as I could make it free for everyone for a year.
 They thought I was nuts!
 My thought was this - there is a lot going on in the world (this was the end of 2020 now), and my goal was to make just one person feel good.
 I knew at least one person was taking my class at this point, so now I just wanted to spread those feelings like confetti.
 There's no limit to my squad love!

-We're a little over 2 years into me starting to teach live on social media.
+We're a over 3 years into me starting to teach live on social media.
 I am still in absolute SHOCK how much we've grown.
 At the same time, I'm not surprised at all.
 Why?
 If you found me, you might have felt the same way - thriving off positivity and fueled by feeling good.
 There might have been a time in your life where you needed those vibes; that time could be now.
 Everything I do now is inspired by what I've lived and what I'm currently feeling.
 I want to sweat and smile with you, I love creating classes and knowing they're being completed by you makes everything I do worth it.
 This is my story - for now.
 Squad, it's just the beginning of a beautiful journey together.
 Thank you for reading!
+Enter The Studio